kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/add-seed-cluster-CE/_index.en.md

 minio:
   storeSize: '200Gi'
   # specified storageClass will be used as a storage provider for minio
-  # which will be used store the etcd backup of the seed hosted user clusters
+  # which will be used store the etcd backup of the seed hosted User Clusters
   storageClass: kubermatic-backup
   # access key/secret for the exposed minio S3 gateway
   credentials: